 The debate was my first in-person exposure to Ashby who made a very strong showing.
 I was very impressed in the depth of her understanding of a wide variety of issues important to all Sacramento citizens.
 Steinberg, who I have long been familiar with during his career in the California State Legislature, also did not disappoint in this regard.

 Much has been made about this race being the most expensive race in city history, and evidently a lot of the money was spent on campaign mailers – my mailbox was overflowing.
 Unfortunately, as June 7 approached the campaign became contentious and increasingly negative.

-Steinberg, with his much broader name recognition, won the mayor’s race outright – and I am confident that he will do a good job.
+To sum up, Steinberg with his much broader name recognition won the mayor’s race outright.
+I am confident that he will do a good job.
 However, I came away from the debate I attended convinced that Ashby was both capable and ready to take on the job as well.